SKR35/BIST100-Signal-Prototype/README.md

 # BIST100 Signal Prototype
-A minimal research prototype for generating, backtesting, and reporting daily trading signals on BIST100 tickers.
+A minimal research prototype for generating, backtesting and reporting daily trading signals on BIST100 tickers.
 The baseline strategy holds each selected position for 3 trading days, uses intraday confirmations, and includes portfolio sizing, fees/slippage, and CPI (TUFE) deflation for “real” performance.

 ## Highlights